wluptonrh/ocp-ai-quickstart/README.md

     - **Cluster storage:** this is where you find a persistent storage for your workbench and one for the pipeline we will create later.

     - **Data Connections:** it contains all the information needed to connect with an existing S3 storage.
 We use it to store models and pipeline artifacts.
+        - NOTE: Data connections differ from cluster storage.
+By using PersistentVolumeClaim (PVC) objects, cluster storage provides persistent storage for workbenches and persists progress within workbenches.

     - **Permissions:** this is where you can manage the permissions for the project.